Salvage title: Title washing

+Crime

+In 2025, Europol announced a major crackdown of an international car-cloning network that bought wrecked cars auctioned for scrap in the United States.
+A scheme based on "sham companies and fake invoices" was used to conceal their histories.
+They were then shipped to Europe to be repaired in Lithuania and finally imported to other European Union countries by regular car dealers.
+The damage, on top of the security risks posed to the users of the improperly repaired vehicles, was estimated to be €31 million of unpaid VAT and custom duties.

 Vehicle history reports

 Vehicle history reports sold by specialty services are intended to disclose the title history of the vehicle, including title washing.
 Because many US states don't submit accident information to the central National Motor Vehicle Title Information System and junkyards don't always file required paperwork for destroyed vehicles, the accuracy of these reports is not high.
 Consumer Reports noted that vehicle history checks would at times produce "clean" results despite the vehicles' being offered for sale as damaged on salvage-vehicle resale websites; title report provider Carfax settled a class-action lawsuit regarding the comprehensiveness of its reports in 2007.